 It is inspired by the structure of the visual cortex in the brain - that consists the cells sensitive to small regions of the visual field.

 “Looking at a function’s surroundings to make better/accurate predictions of its outcome.”

 - Dr. Prasad Samarakoon

 How do convolutional neural networks work?

-What are convolutional neural networks used for?
+What are the applications of convolutional neural networks?

 Here are some of the common applications of convolutional neural networks: